bxlab/cmdb-quantbio/webpages/day1.md

 ## Daily Reflection

-Please fill out [this google form](LINK HERE) today at the end of class.
+Please fill out [this survey](https://forms.gle/JtFJ9qV6wumP2vPY6) today at the end of class.
 --->